david-zwicker/cv-mouse-burrows/documentation/statistics.md

     the most.
 This is defined as the time period where the burrow cross section was increased the largest amount.
 In order to determine this time point, we do some smoothing and ignore the first minutes of burrowing.

+Additionally, we some general information about the experiment:
+* `base_folder`: The folder where all the data is stored
+* `video_width`: The width of the cropped video, which only contains the one antfarm.
+This value can be used to estimate the video resolution at which the analysis was run.

 All burrow statistics are currently obtained by sweeping the mouse trail over time.